bronsonavila/automate-boring-stuff-python-notes/README.md

   '\n'.join(spam)   # (Inserts newline character after each item)
   ```

 - The `split()` method splits a string into a list.
-The method splits a string according to whitespace separation by default; however, you can specify the string to be used as the separator (first parameter) and the number of splits to perform (second parameter):
+The method splits a string according to whitespace separation by default.
+However, you can specify the string to be used as the separator (first parameter) and the number of splits to perform (second parameter):

   ```python
   spam = 'My name is Simon'